 So, here’s the deal on cardio for weight loss:

 - Don’t do cardio every day because you could quite well wind up slimmer with no body tone.
-Instead, do cardio 2-3 times a week, and add at least one day of resistance training to build muscle.
+Instead, exercise 2-3 times a week, and add at least one day of resistance training to build muscle.

-- Do not do cardio for more than 60 minutes at the time.
+- Do not work out for more than 60 minutes at the time.
 It’s better to do it twice the same day.

-- Cardio means most any sustained physical exercise that raises your heart rate and keeps it raised.
+- Do any sustained physical exercise that raises your heart rate and keeps it raised.
 So you could jump rope, run, jog, walk, swim, or chase the dog?

 Give it time and always remember, “ When it comes to cardio for weight loss — Slow, steady progress is better than fast, daily excuses.”